THE LITTLE PRINCE

 Paris: L’Harmattan, 2025

 It puts forward several arguments.
-First, it suggests that racism has five main dimensions – historical, philosophical, scientific, legal and economic – and that these are regularly mobilized to rationalize something (the racial prejudice) which is inherently irrational.
+First, it suggests that racism has five main components – historical, philosophical, scientific, legal, and economic – and that these are regularly mobilized to rationalize something (the racial prejudice) that is inherently irrational.

-The book also underlines the ‘banality of racism’, a phenomenon that stems from the distrust for others and encourages forms of inertia that – as Hannah Arendt noted – are the best way to ‘banalize’ and normalize evil.
-The most fanciful classifications of ‘race’ – such as those formulated in apartheid-era South Africa, when poor Chinese were legally considered ‘yellows’ while wealthy Japanese were classified as ‘honorary whites’– are one example.
-Third, the book shows that racial discrimination is internalized and accepted by society from childhood: since racist attitudes are learned early, they are very difficult to combat or even to identify.
+The book also underlines the ‘banality of racism’, a phenomenon that stems from the distrust for others and that encourages forms of inertia that – as Hannah Arendt noted – are the best way to ‘banalize’ and normalize evil.
+The most fanciful classifications of ‘race’ – such as those formulated in apartheid-era South Africa, where poor Chinese were legally considered ‘yellows’ whereas wealthy Japanese were classified as ‘honorary whites’– are one example.
+Third, the book shows that racial discrimination is internalized and accepted by society from childhood: since racist attitudes are learned early, they are difficult to combat and even to identify.

 E-books are available in English and French [password required].